rockettheme/docs/Docs/wordpress/themes/chapelco/demo_copyright.md

 * Leaving all other options at their default settings, click **Save**.

 #### Gantry To Top
 The Gantry To Top widget is a simple indicator which allows users to jump to the top of a page with a single click.
 Just click and drag this widget into the section to activate it.
-We added `Top` in the **To Top Text** field as the only change from default.

 [copyright]: assets/demo_10.jpeg